-All Fischer Connectors’ White Papers are downloadable free of charge here and after completing a simple login process.
+All Fischer Connectors’ White Papers are downloadable free of charge in our Download Center.
 This page also provides a complete overview and summary of the existing White Papers.

 You can find below the first part of the White Paper ‘Rugged Connectors’.